gmungoc/SwingJSDemo/README.md

     * tip: type ma then Ctrl-space for the main method template
     * experiment with dragging the mouse, with or without the Shift key pressed
 12. A second `.html` file should have been generated, for `HelloWorld2`.
 Try this in the browser.
 This demonstrates drawing on a SwingJS Graphics context.
+13. Transpilation is not just for GUI applications!
+    * run PrimeNumberFinder (as Java)
+    * run PrimeNumberFinder (as html/Javascript)
+    * to fix the error (pass in an argument): add `args: "100"` to the `Info` block of the html

 SwingJS is currently maintained at [https://github.com/BobHanson/java2script](https://github.com/BobHanson/java2script), a fork of [https://github.com/java2script/java2script](https://github.com/java2script/java2script).